-- Hadith - Muslims and Others in Abbasid Story-Telling - Themes in Modern Arabic Literature - Mountains, Religion and Revolution - Aspects of Islamic Art, Architecture or Numismatics - Sufism - Topics in the Study of Language With Reference to the Middle East\ - The Middle East in the Age of Empire, 1830-1970 - Modern Islamic Thinkers (e.g. Sayyid Qutb, Yusuf al-Qaradawi, Abdullah b.
-Bayyah) - Society and Culture in the Middle East\ - The Ethos of the Jahiliya in the Mu'allaqa of Imru'al-Qays\ - Harems, Homes and Streets: Space and Gender in the Middle East - Short-term Further Subject, as approved by the Board of the Faculty of Oriental Studies
+- Hadith - Muslims and Others in Abbasid Story-Telling

-\ papers not available for 2019/20
+- Themes in Modern Arabic Literature - Mountains, Religion and Revolution - Aspects of Islamic Art, Architecture or Numismatics - Sufism - Topics in the Study of Language With Reference to the Middle East - The Middle East in the Age of Empire, 1830-1970 - Modern Islamic Thinkers (e.g. Sayyid Qutb, Yusuf al-Qaradawi, Abdullah b.
+Bayyah) - Society and Culture in the Middle East - The Ethos of the Jahiliya in the Mu'allaga of Imru'al-Qays - Harems, Homes and Streets: Space and Gender in the Middle East - Short-term Further Subject, as approved by the Board of the Faculty of Oriental Studies - Islamic Art and Architecture, title tbc - papers not available for 2020/21 - check availability for 2020/21